 Guesty's platform API allows you to query the Guesty's API according to your token permissions.

-The API enables integrator to create, update and delete data in various objects such as Users, Listings, Calendars, Reservations, Hooks, Guests and many more.
+The API enables integrator to create, update and delete data in various objects such as Users, Listings, Calendars, Reservations, Automated messages, Guests and many more.

 Integrator access is limited by permissions provided during the initial set up (between Guesty and the integrator).